 Generation 1: AI-enhanced automation.
 Traditional marketing automation platforms (HubSpot, Marketo, Pardot) with AI features added on top.
 AI-generated subject lines, predictive lead scoring, smart send times.
 The underlying model is still rules-based.
 You design the workflows.
 AI optimises individual steps.
 Better than pure rules, but the human is still the architect of every process.

 Generation 2: AI-assisted creation.
 Dedicated AI tools that generate marketing content, often with brand governance and compliance features.
 Jasper’s Brand IQ embeds voice into every asset.
 Writer’s Knowledge Graph enforces brand compliance.
-Both are strong at content production.
-What they don’t do is automate workflows or connect creation to strategic goals.
-You decide what to create, brief the AI, review the output, and publish.
+Both are strong at content production, but they don’t automate workflows or connect creation to strategic goals.
+We explore how to get more from AI content marketing in a separate piece.
+With generation 2 tools, you decide what to create, brief the AI, review the output, and publish.
 The AI assists.
 You execute.

 Generation 3: Agentic execution.
 The system takes a strategic goal, decomposes it into tactical objectives, breaks those into weekly tasks, then completes the tasks using connected tools.
 It doesn’t wait for individual prompts.
 It plans, does, and reports back, with human oversight at key decision points.